MESAHub/mesa-website/09-best-practices.markdown

 STELLA \citep{Blinnikov2004, Baklanov2005, Blinnikov2006}
 {% endhighlight %}

+## Citing the MESASDK

+The MESASDK can be cited via its Zenodo link [for Mac's](http://doi.org/10.5281/zenodo.2669543) and [for Linux](http://doi.org/10.5281/zenodo.2669541).
+Citations should also contain the version of the MESASDK used, individual Zenodo DOI's are available for each MESASDK version.

 A [BibTex file](assets/tools.bib) with these references is available.

 # At the end of the project